ThomasForselius/project-1/README.md

 - __Events section / page__

   - This section will allow the user to see exactly when the events will happen, where they will be located and what they will be.
-  - "red thread swirling downward, left to right and vice versa with a card for each event
-    - onClick : will pop up a larger version of that eventcard with more details

 ![Events page](https://github.com/lucyrush/readme-template/blob/master/media/love_running_times.png)